-This is quite a claim for any ecommerce platform that it’s 100% SEO friendly out of the box, especially given the issues faced by enterprise level platforms like SalesForce Commerce Cloud, Magento, Hybris… And even WooCommerce/WordPress (which is typically one of the more SEO friendly platforms OOTB).
+If you’re using ekmPowershop the answer is usually not much, as most of the SEO work has already been done for you.This is quite a claim for any ecommerce platform that it’s 100% SEO friendly out of the box, especially given the issues faced by enterprise level platforms like SalesForce Commerce Cloud, Magento, Hybris… And even WooCommerce/WordPress (which is typically one of the more SEO friendly platforms OOTB).

 Interesting User FeedbackIf you do some Googling, there are also some interesting forum posts written by EKM users regarding SEO, including this post (extract) from MoneySavingExpert in 2014:

 How I Conducted This ReviewWith any review, it’s important that methodology is transparent.
 This review has been conducted based on:

 - A review of a list of 13 websites sent to me via email by Tony Rushe, an Account Manager at EKM as examples of live sites.

 - Conversations with EKM live chat executives and their responses to technical related questions.

 Technical SEO Review Of 13 EKM E-commerce StoresFirst, I’m going to start at looking at EKM’s claims of SEO proficiency that are highlighted in the previously linked to article.
 These claims are that EKM benefits from the below SEO factors OOTB:

 - Search engine friendly design

 - Meta Keywords and Meta Description